Nolan Gorman Player Props: Cardinals vs. Mariners

 Mariners Pitching Rankings

-- The 8.9 strikeouts per nine innings compiled by the Mariners pitching staff ranks 14th in MLB.
+- The pitching staff for the Mariners has a collective 8.8 K/9, which ranks 15th in MLB.

-- The Mariners have a 3.70 team ERA that ranks ninth across all MLB pitching staffs.
+- The Mariners have a 3.62 team ERA that ranks ninth among all MLB pitching staffs.

-- Mariners pitchers combine to give up 13 home runs (0.7 per game), the third-fewest in baseball.
+- Mariners pitchers combine to surrender 13 home runs (0.7 per game), the second-fewest in the league.

-- The Mariners are sending Kirby (1-1) out for his fourth start of the season.
-He is 1-1 with a 3.78 ERA and 12 strikeouts in 16 2/3 innings pitched.
+- Castillo gets the start for the Mariners, his fifth of the season.
+He is 2-0 with a .73 ERA and 26 strikeouts in 24 2/3 innings pitched.

-- In his most recent time out on Sunday, the right-hander threw 6 1/3 innings against the Colorado Rockies, giving up two earned runs while surrendering six hits.
+- In his last appearance on Sunday against the Colorado Rockies, the right-hander threw seven scoreless innings while surrendering two hits.

-- In three games this season, the 25-year-old has amassed a 3.78 ERA and 6.5 strikeouts per nine innings, while allowing a batting average of .299 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.